-This pages contains information about the 2020 Transcontinental Race, which was cancelled due to the disruption of the Coronavirus pandemic.
-The replacement race should be held in 2021, the 2021 Transcontinental Race No. 8, but the route of the 2021 edition is very different to that planned for 2020, so this page has been kept for prosperity.
+This page contains information about the 2020 Transcontinental Race, which was cancelled due to the disruption of the Coronavirus pandemic.
+The replacement race should be held in 2021, the Transcontinental Race 2021 (cancelled), but the route of the 2021 edition was very different to that which was planned for 2020, so this page has been kept for prosperity.
 See the Overview page for a general introduction to the Transcontinental Race (TCR).
 See also the official TCR page.

 Timeline and Cancellation

 Rough details of the original 2020 TCR No. 8 race were announced at the launch event at Look Mum No Hands in London, UK in late November, 2019.
 Registration was open for two weeks in November and December, 2019.
 Applicants were informed in early January 2020 whether they had been awarded a place.

 Travel restrictions and lockdowns started throughout Europe in early to mid March 2020 and before the end of March the organizers announced that the 2020 TCR was being postponed until 2021.
 Details of the 2021 replacement race were announced in late December, 2020, with the new route minimizing the number of border crossings and remaining within the Schengen region to maximize the chance of the race happening with minimum disruption while still crossing a large portion of the continent, see the page for Transcontinental Race 2021 (cancelled).